Learn how adding PrEP to your daily routine can reduce your risk of getting HIV by up to 99%.

 Can I afford PrEP?

 Many insurance plans, including Medicaid, cover the cost of PrEP.
-However if you're undocumented or don't have health coverage for other reasons, don't get discouraged.
-There are other programs in place that could help you get PrEP affordably.
+However, if you're undocumented or don't have health coverage for other reasons, don't worry; there are other programs for you to get PrEP affordably.
 Esperanza Health Centers and Project SALSA will help you find a way to make PrEP as affordable and accessible as possible.

 To learn more about PrEP or to make an appointment with Esperanza Health Centers, call us at: